 Incrementally Moving to Trunk Based Development and CI - Part Two

-In Part One I laid out my thoughts on Trunk Based Development (TBD) and how it interacts with aspects of DevOps, Automation, Separation of concerns, Clean Architecture and more.
+I laid out my thoughts on Trunk Based Development (TBD) and how it interacts with aspects of DevOps, Automation, Separation of concerns, Clean Architecture and more.

 Here are some questions you might ask, a hypothetical and resources to reference.